jrmarino/AdaBase/prepare.md

 ---

 <div class="leftside">
-<h3>AdaBase.Statement.Base.[STMT]_access function<br/>
+<h3>AdaBase.Statement.Base.[STMT] function<br/>
 AdaBase.Driver.Base.[DB].prepare (sql : String)</h3>
 <p>This function executes the literal SQL string it is given and returns
-access to the statement object that hasn't yet been executed.
+the statement object that hasn't yet been executed.
 The user has the option to bind values and variables to the templated SQL prior to the query execution.
 This is allowed when the SQL has one or more named (:<i>name</i>) or question mark (?) parameters in the string,